 We Live in Real Time: A Window Exhibition of Mail Art Made During the Pandemic

-In April and May of this year, Printed Matter/St Marks put out an open call for mail art submissions with the prompt We live in real time.
+In April and May of 2020, Printed Matter/St Marks put out an open call for mail art submissions with the prompt We live in real time.
 Mail art has a deep association with Printed Matter’s mission of circumventing the institutional spaces through which art is usually consumed by widely distributing artworks to be experienced within our daily lives.
 As a medium, mail art felt especially relevant at the outset of the COVID-19 pandemic—sending art through the postal system allows for a new type of physical connection between people, places, and ideas.
-On view now in the windows of our storefront at 38 St Marks Place at the Swiss Institute is an exhibition of selected mail art submissions that we received from around the world.
+An exhibition composed of selected mail art submissions we received from around the world was displayed in the windows of our storefront at 38 St Marks Place at the Swiss Institute.

 Over 43 days, we received 1207 pieces of mail and 613 email submissions from 1137 artists in at least 34 countries.

 The mail art project was covered in Le Monde, Kunstforum International, Artnet, The Art Newspaper, and Atlas Obscura.

 Mark Pawson on his 1980s Mail Art Archive

 Tolling Elves with Thomas Evans